loicm26/rssFeedActuality/Readme.md

-# Rss Blog - Module
+# Prestashop Rss Blog - Module

+How to install ?

+Just download then Zip the folder and install it like a normal module